The relative lattice path operad: Introduction

 \section{Introduction}

 The Swiss Cheese operad $\SC$ is a 2-coloured topological operad that mixes, in its $m$-dimensional part $\SC_m$, the $m$-dimensional and the $(m-1)$-dimensional parts of the little cubes operad $\ca{C}$.
-It was used by M. Kontsevich \cite{Operadsandmotives} in deformation quantization as a natural way to define $C_*(\ca{C}_m)$-algebras acting on $C_*(\ca{C}_{m-1})$-algebras.
-In fact, it turns out that the Swiss Cheese operad $\SC_m$ recognizes actions of $m$-fold loop spaces on $m$-fold relative loop spaces as announced in \cite{Ainf-HLS}.
-Looking at $m=1$ this means that the $A_\infty$-actions are recognized by $\SC_1$.
+It was introduced by A. Voronov \cite{Voronov} as a natural way to define actions of $C_*(\ca{C}_m)$-algebras on $C_*(\ca{C}_{m-1})$-algebras and has been used by M. Kontsevich \cite{Operadsandmotives} in deformation quantization.
+As announced in \cite{Ainf-HLS}, the Swiss Cheese operad $\SC_m$ also recognizes the pair ($m$-fold loop space, $m$-fold relative loop space).
+The goal of this paper is to provide a convenient combinatorial model for (the operad of chains of) $\SC_m$, $m\geq1$. \\

-The purpose of this paper is two fold.
-We first provide a combinatorial model for the Swiss-Cheese operad $\SC$.
-That is, we construct a (coloured) operad $\ca{RL}$ in the category of sets and, by mean of \emph{condensation} and according to a choice of a cosimplicial object, we obtain an operad equivalent to the Swiss Cheese operad $\SC$ as well as an operad equivalent to the chains of $\SC$ with integers coefficients.

-In a second part, we use our newly obtained operads to exhibit algebraic models for actions of $2$-fold loop spaces on $2$-fold relative loop spaces.
-We pay close attention to the couple (cobar construction, relative cobar construction). \\

 In \cite{Batanin-Berger-Lattice}, Batanin and Berger introduce the notion of \emph{condensation} of a coloured operad.
-By applying this condensation to the \emph{lattice path operad} $\ca{L}$ they obtain a model for the little cubes operad.
-More precisely, this means that, in the category of topological spaces $\cat{Top}$ (resp. the category of chain complexes $\cat{Ch}(\ring)$), the \emph{condensation operad of} $\ca{L}$ is weakly equivalent to the topological (resp. chain) little cubes operad. \\
+By applying this condensation to the \emph{lattice path operad} $\ca{L}$ they obtain a model for the (operad of chains of the) little cubes operad.

-We construct a coloured operad $\ca{RL}$ in the category of sets that may be thought of as a combinatorial model for the Swiss Cheese operad.

-Let us fix a closed monoidal symmetric category $\cat{C}$ with a zero object and a cosimplicial object $\delta: \catsimp \to \cat{C}$.
-By adapting Batanin-Berger's method, we obtain a functor
+We introduce the \emph{relative lattice path operad} $\ca{RL}$.
+It is a coloured operad in the category of sets that has two types of colours (closed and open).
+Taking a cosimplicial object $\delta: \catsimp \to \cat{C}$ in a cocomplete closed monoidal symmetric category $\cat{C}$, we adapt Batanin-Berger's method to obtain a functor